AssemblyAI/assemblyai-haystack/README.md

 [![Discord](https://img.shields.io/discord/875120158014853141?logo=discord&label=Discord&link=https%3A%2F%2Fdiscord.com%2Fchannels%2F875120158014853141&style=social)
 ](https://assemblyai.com/discord)

-# AssemblyAI Audio Transcript Loader
+# AssemblyAITranscriber

-The AssemblyAI Audio Transcript Loader allows you to transcribe audio files with the AssemblyAI API and load the transcribed text into Haystack documents.
+This custom component is designed for using AssemblyAI with [Haystack (2.x)](https://github.com/deepset-ai/haystack), an open source Python framework for building custom LLM applications.
+It seamlessly integrates with the AssemblyAI API and enhances Haystack's capabilities.

-To use this package, you should have the environment variable ASSEMBLYAI_API_KEY set with your API key.
-Alternatively, the API key can also be passed as an argument while adding a component (see usage code example below).
+The AssemblyAITranscriber goes beyond simple audio transcription; it also offers features such as summarization and speaker diarization.
+This allows you to not only convert audio to text but also obtain concise summaries and identify speakers in the conversation.
+To use AssemblyAITranscriber, you should pass your `ASSEMBLYAI_API_KEY` as an argument while adding a component (see usage code example below).

 More info about AssemblyAI: